ThreatResponse/threatresponse.cloud/source/blog/2016-09-13-tips_for_least_privilege_iam_policies.markdown

  - s3:ListAllMyBuckets
  - cloudtrail:GetTrailStatus

 However, this method isn't fool proof.
 After all, we are comparing APIs being called to actions allowed in a policy statement.
 And while these match pretty closely, they aren't necessarily 1-to-1.
-If I remove the `cloudtrail:GetTrailStatus` action, ThreatPrep runs just fine, but `s3:ListAllMyBuckets` is still needed.
+If I remove the `cloudtrail:GetTrailStatus` action, ThreatPrep runs just fine.
+But `s3:ListAllMyBuckets` is still needed.
 This is because `s3:ListAllMyBuckets` is allowing an action, even though there isn't actually a specific API that aligns to it.
 Even so, querying the API can be really useful, especially when swapping out wildcards for enumerated actions.

+# Putting It All Together

+With all the intricacies of IAM Policies, its easy to grab a managed policy and use it without taking a hard look at whether or not the policy is too permissive.
+And if you're like me, once you get a policy that works, you don't often go back and check on them to make sure they are as tight as they could be.
+But with the tips outlined above, you can ensure your policies are as tight as possible.

+Finally, when it comes to ThreatPrep, keeping the `Resource` of the section wide open with a `*` is necessary for the tool, but other tools may have more appropriate policies that are tied to a specific resource or tag.
+For more information on locking down the `Resource` section, checkout the the SEC305 talk linked in the References section.

-# References <a name="references"></a>
+# References & Further Reading <a name="references"></a>

  - AWS re:Invent 2015 | (SEC305) How to Become an IAM Policy Ninja in 60 Minutes or Less
     - [Video][sec305_video]